entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 #### Task Form

 The Task Form can be accessed by clicking on the Task Overview link found in the Task Details MFE.
-The Task Form implementation renders a form specific to a task and enables the user to complete that form.
+Its implementation renders a form specific to a task and enables the user to complete that form.
 It is a wrapper around a JSON schema that describes the layout, style and content of the form.
 The backend implementation provides the mapping to the schema and default UX layout needed to render the form.
-See the technical documentation below for more on the JSON schema implementation.
+See the [technical documentation](../samples/pda-technical-guide.md) for more on the JSON schema implementation.

 The PAM implementation of forms depends on the presence of a form definition for the PAM task.
 The Entando PAM engine implementation transforms the PAM format to the JSON schema to render the form.
 It also transforms the API format back to the PAM format.
 There are some limitations on form customization due to the format required to return data to PAM.
 See the Task Forms section in the technical documentation for more information.

 #### Attachments

 The Attachments MFE enables the user to view and add documents attached to a task, case or process.
-After selecting an entry in the Smart Inbox task list, use the App Builder to add the Attachment MFE to that entry's page by navigating to `Pages → Management`, selecting `Design` from the `PDA Smart Inbox` actions, and dragging the "PDA - Task Attachments" widget into its placeholder.
+After selecting an entry in the Smart Inbox task list, use the App Builder to add the Attachment MFE to that entry's page by navigating to `Pages → Management`; select `Design` from the `PDA Smart Inbox` actions and drag the "PDA - Task Attachments" widget into its placeholder.

 ![task-attachments.png](./pda-images/task-attachments.png)